Dashlane/password-changer-well-known/README.md

     }
     ```

+3. `hCaptchaVerification`:

+    ```js
+    {
+        "status": "NEED_VERIFICATION",
+        "verificationType": "HCAPTCHA",
+        "reCaptchaVerification": {
+            "sitekey": "aee5754c-d9ab-47c6-aa5e-01f8bbdfd4bb", // Sitekey, provided by hcaptcha "domain": "dashlane-hcaptcha.com", // Optional.
+The domain must be whitelisted in your recaptcha interface "responseKey": "jkf3kf32ewfji32ijgger" // Optional.
+We can send this key back with the user response }
+    }
+    ```

 In the response, the parameter `verificationResponse` will be the [response token](https://developers.google.com/recaptcha/docs/verify), usually called `g-recaptcha-response`.

-This object `reCaptchaVerification` can also be in the well-known manifest, in case you always need a verified captcha.
+These objects `reCaptchaVerification` and `hCaptchaVerification` can also be in the well-known manifest, in case you always need a verified captcha.

 ## Ready to join?